Sialkot Hockey Stadium

 Sialkot Hockey Stadium is a field hockey stadium in Sialkot, Punjab, Pakistan.
 It has an AstroTurf surface.
+It was constructed at a cost of Rs.
+45 million, and was completed in 2018.

 Arrangements are being finalised to upgrade the stadium, at a cost of Rs 1,002 million, by adding a pavilion, dressing rooms and stands for spectators.
 The stadium is located at Pasrur Road, near Gulsahan-i-Iqbal Park.

 It hosted its first international match between Indian Junior Hockey Team and Pakistan Junior Hockey Team on 18 November 2008.